 What is APDS?

-APDS is an underdiagnosed primary immunodeficiency (PI) disease
+APDS is a progressive, underdiagnosed primary immunodeficiency (PI)1-3

 DIAGNOSING APDS

-APDS has been diagnosed as another PI or condition, causing delays in diagnosis
+APDS has been diagnosed as another PI or condition, causing delays in diagnosis4

-Of 39 patients who had an initial clinical diagnosis other than APDS:
+Of 39 patients who had an initial clinical diagnosis other than APDS5:

 Adapted from Jamee M, Moniri S, Zaki Dizaji M, et al. Clinical, immunological, and genetic features in patients with activated PI3Kδ syndrome (APDS): a systematic review.
 Clin Rev Allergy Immunol.
 2020;59(3):323-333.

-If left untreated for too long, APDS can result in permanent organ damage and increased mortality risk.
-The median age of death was 11 years earlier than the general population (64 years vs 75 years).
+APDS can result in permanent organ damage and increased mortality risk.
+The median age of death was 11 years earlier than the general population (64 years vs 75 years).3,6,7

-A genetic test can provide a definitive diagnosis of APDS
+A genetic test can help inform a diagnosis of APDS

-Recognizing the symptoms of APDS and conducting genetic testing are crucial for achieving earlier diagnosis and effective management.
+Recognizing the symptoms of APDS and conducting genetic testing are crucial for diagnosing and managing the condition4,8

 IMPACT OF DELAYED DIAGNOSIS

-Seemingly common symptoms may signal underlying immune deficiency and dysregulation
+Seemingly common symptoms may signal underlying immune deficiency and dysregulation3,5

-Timeline of most common pathologies seen in APDS
+Timeline of most common pathologies seen in APDS5,8-10

-- Consider testing for APDS in selected patients with COVID and any of these clinical features:
+- Consider testing for APDS if presented with any of these clinical features5:

 - Previously treated with mTOR inhibition or other immunosuppressants